erfianugrah/cache-kv-purger/KV_DOCUMENTATION.md

    - Update scripts to use the new command format
    - Test commands with `--dry-run` or non-destructive flags first
    - Update internal documentation to reference the new command structure
+9. **Large namespace operations**:
+   - Use streaming operations to avoid memory issues
+   - Enable progress callbacks with `--verbose` for visibility
+   - Consider breaking very large operations into chunks